Cyclades Island Hopping – Routes, Itineraries & Beaches

 Easter In Greece - Santorini Church

 In this Cyclades island-hopping itinerary, we show you what islands you should naturally visit.
-We know that not all the islands included here will be part of your trip, but this allows you to better plan the trip.
+We know that not all the islands included here will be part of your trip, which allows you to plan the trip better.

-The closest island to Santorini is Ios, which means several boats and ferries each day connect both islands.
+Ios is the closest island to Santorini, meaning several boats and ferries connect both islands daily.

 Paros and Naxos are the two following islands you should visit.
 Both are easy to reach from Ios island, so they are the ones that should come next.
 Being bigger and with plenty of things to do, we suggest you start visiting Naxos, which is also very close to Santorini, something you should consider if Ios is not part of the islands you plan to visit.